 Ruger LC9 Hip Holster with Magazine Pouch

-This IWB Ruger LC9 holster (although can be also worn as an OWB holster) is made from nylon (tough, nylon exterior that guards your gun against moisture, scuffs and abrasion) with a smooth nylon lining on the inside.
-A major selling point for his holster is the workmanship.
-The holster is stitched using nylon thread and there are 14 stiches per inch to ensure this holster does not fall apart over time.
-What’s more, the edges of the holster are bound by nylon tape to give extra reinforcement.
-This is a holster that can take a lot of abuse and will still last the test of time
+This IWB Ruger LC9 holster (although can be also worn as an OWB) is made from nylon (tough, nylon exterior that guards your gun against moisture, scuffs and abrasion) with a smooth nylon lining on the inside.
+A major selling point for his caseis the workmanship.
+This one is stitched using nylon thread and there are 14 stiches per inch to ensure this option does not fall apart over time.
+What’s more, the edges are bound by nylon tape to give extra reinforcement.
+This takes a lot of abuse and will still last the test of time

-Another selling point is that this can be used as a clip on holster as well as a belt loop holster.
+Another selling point is that this can be used as a clip on as well as a belt loop carrier.
 It can be clipped to the left or the right making it ambidextrous.
-Having a holster that can simply be clipped on is extremely convenient as the holster can be removed very quickly and does not involve taking off your belt.
+Having one case that can simply be clipped on is extremely convenient as it can be removed very quickly and does not involve taking off your belt.
 Also, it boasts a reinforced thumb break that is actually positioned across the hammer instead of the grip, which allows for a very natural feel when drawing.
-Add to that the built-in magazine pouch, and the makers of this holster have really gone out of their way to ensure it fits a lot of user’s requirements.
+Add to that the built-in magazine pouch and the makers of this option have really gone out of their way to ensure it fits a lot of user’s requirements.

-Fit for the Ruger LC9 is perfect and this holster is very comfortable to wear, with many users stating that they can barely feel it, even when worn all day.
-There are concerns with the thumb break strap however, as it is attached using Velcro instead of being stitched on.
-Now, the makers had to do this as the thumb break needs the ability to be adjusted so the holster can be used by left and ride hand users, but some users have felt that the makers should have simply designed a left hand version and a right hand version which would have meant that these holsters have a much more secure sewn-in thumb break.
+Fit for the Ruger LC9 is perfect and this one is very comfortable to wear, with many users stating that they can barely feel it, even when worn all day.
+There are concerns with the thumb break strap, however, as it is attached using Velcro instead of being stitched on.
+Now, the makers had to do this as the thumb break needs the ability to be adjusted so it can be used by left and ride hand users, but some users have felt that the makers should have simply designed a left-hand version and a right-hand version which would have meant that these carriers have a much more secure sewn-in thumb break.

-Also, the metal clip causes concern as it seems to slide out of place and some users have even found the holster falls to the ground when drawing their gun.
-This is not ideal in a self-defence situation as this can be a fatal distraction.
-Again, this clip is designed to be moved to either the left or right hand side in keeping with the ambidextrous nature of this holster, and it may have been a better idea for the makers to simply create a left and right hand version with clips that remain on one side and holds the holster more securely.
+Also, the metal clip causes concern as it seems to slide out of place and some users have even found the case falls to the ground when drawing their gun.
+This is not ideal in a self-defense situation as this can be a fatal distraction.
+Again, this clip is designed to be moved to either the left or right-hand side in keeping with the ambidextrous nature of this product, and it may have been a better idea for the makers to simply create a left and right-hand version with clips that remain on one side and holds it more securely.

-This IWB holster is made from tan leather and no-slip suede, and comes in right and left hand versions.
+This IWB option is made from tan leather and no-slip suede, and comes in right and left hand versions.
 It is not actually designed for the Ruger LC9, but was made for the Kahr PM9/40 or the Keltec P11.
-Despite this, it fits the Ruger LC9 perfectly, and many LC9 owners rate this holster.
+Despite this, it fits the Ruger LC9 perfectly, and many LC9 owners rate this product.

-The only criticism for this Ruger LC9 holster option is that the leather band around the top of the holster is a bit thick and can add about half an inch to your hips, depending on your chosen cant.
-Despite this, this holster is still incredibly concealable.
-Another thing is that this holster does require you to use a belt with it.
-Despite the fact that it comes with a clip, it cannot be clipped directly to waistband.
-Having said that though, the makers do not claim that this holster should be clipped to waistband directly so this cannot be seen as a criticism.
+The only criticism for this Ruger LC9 holster option is that the leather band around the top of it is a bit thick and can add about half an inch to your hips, depending on your chosen cant.
+Despite this, it is still incredibly concealable.
+Another thing is that this product does require you to use a belt with it.
+Despite the fact that it comes with a clip, it cannot be clipped directly to the waistband.
+Having said that though, the makers do not claim that this one should be clipped to waistband directly so this cannot be seen as a criticism.

-Desantis Mini Scabbard Holster for Ruger LC9 Gun with Lasermax, Right Hand
+Desantis Mini Scabbard for Ruger LC9 Gun with Lasermax, Right Hand

 The main draw of this Ruger LC9 holster is that it has been designed to be as small as possible, which makes it extremely comfortable as wear, as well as no ‘extra’ material that covers the gun, which allows you to have a secure grip.
 It can accommodate belt sizes of up to 1 and a ½ inches.
 The small size also makes this holster very concealable, and there is minimal printing through clothes.

-The Desantis Superfly Holster is made from rubberized fabric and slick pack cloth, and is very comfort bale to wear as it simply slips into a pocket.
-Unless you have very large pockets, this holster is not concealable in the sense that you can’t see it at all.
+The Desantis Superfly is made from rubberized fabric and slick pack cloth, and is very comfort bale to wear as it simply slips into a pocket.
+Unless you have very large pockets, this one is not concealable in the sense that you can’t see it at all.
 But bear in mind, concealability does not always have to come in the form of ‘invisible’.
-Disguising a holster so it looks like something else (in this case, a wallet) can be a very effective form of concealment, and this is exactly what this holster does.
+Disguising a product so it looks like something else (in this case, a wallet) can be a very effective form of concealment, and this is exactly what this belt does.
 It fits the LC9 perfectly.
-However, there have been reports of the pocket lining being turned inside out when drawing, which can be an unwelcome distraction in self-defence situations, although actual draw is very fast due to the slick lining.
+However, there have been reports of the pocket lining being turned inside out when drawing, which can be an unwelcome distraction in self-defense situations, although actual draw is very fast due to the slick lining.

-The Ruger LC9 Hip Holster with Magazine Pouch is made from nylon, and as it is designed purely for the LC9, it is a perfect fit.
+The Ruger LC9 Hip holster with Magazine Pouch is made from nylon, and as it is designed purely for the LC9, it is a perfect fit.
 It is very comfortable to wear, and the unique aspect of having the thumb break across the hammer instead of the grip makes for a fast and natural draw.
-It’s a shame that the makers simply did not create left and right hand versions and went for the ambidextrous option, as there are real concerns when using this holster with the clip.
-The holster can fall clean off onto the ground, a possibly fatal distraction in self-defence situations.
+It’s a shame that the makers simply did not create left and right hand versions and went for the ambidextrous option, as there are real concerns when using this carrier with the clip.
+It can fall clean off onto the ground, a possibly fatal distraction in self-defeself-defensens.
 This can be avoided by mounting to belt using the belt loops.

-The DeSantis Kahr/Taurus/Keltec Sof-Tuck Holster is made from tan leather and suede, and is possibly the most comfortable holster on this list.
-Despite not even being designed for the LC9, it is a perfect fit and offers lightning fast draw.
+The DeSantis Kahr/Taurus/Keltec Sof-Tuck is made from tan leather and suede, and is possibly the most comfortable selection on this list.
+Despite not even being designed for the LC9, it is a perfect fit and offerthe s lightning fast draw.
 The only slight criticism is that the leather band across the top could have been designed to be thinner, but it still remains one of the most concealable holsters on our list.